ChrisLawther/ChrisLawther.github.io/_posts/2024-07-01-configuring-your-app-at-launch-for-testing.md

 ## Next steps

 That has the original points 1, 3 and 4 covered.
-For point #2, we'll need another way to influence the app if we want it to target a different environment for internal stake-holders, or perhaps apply some other configuration change, all while sticking to a single build.
+For point #2, we'll need another way to influence the app if we want it to target a different environment for internal stake-holders or perhaps apply some other configuration change, all while sticking to a single build.
 Perhaps in a future article...

 ## Final thoughts

 I've yet to encounter anybody using this approach.
-Maybe it's deeply flawed, or there's a a better way?
+Maybe there's a hideous flaw I just haven't noticed, or perhaps there's a a better way?